iains/llvm-project-old/lld/COFF/README.md

   SymbolTable is basically a hash table from strings to Symbols, with a logic to resolve symbol conflicts.
 It resolves conflicts by symbol type.
 For example, if we add Undefined and Defined symbols, the symbol table will keep the latter.
-If we add Undefined and Lazy symbols, it will keep the latter.
+If we add Defined and Lazy symbols, it will keep the former.
 If we add Lazy and Undefined, it will keep the former, but it will also trigger the Lazy symbol to load the archive member to actually resolve the symbol.